WeirdOrange/Car2U/README.md

 ## Instructions
 1. Install all the required python modules in requirements.txt using pip install.
-2. Except for main.py, MainCar2U_UserInfo.py and MainCar2Userver.py, change the file path in ASSETS_PATH within each python file according to the file location installed.
+2. ASSETS_PATH in MainCar2U_UserInfo.py is required to change into the file path where the assets file of the repository installed.
-3. The application should be able to run on main.py without error
+3. The application should be able to run MainCar2Userver.py and main.py as two instances.
    Note: MainCar2Userver.py will need to be run as another instance if one wishes to use the chatting system.
+Only the chatting system will be unable to be connected if the file did not run.

 ## Project Status:
 Completed